sirisian/ecmascript-types/README.md

 let foo = (x:uint8, y:uint8):uint16 => x + y; // explicit return type
 let foo = x:uint8 => x + y; // single parameter
 ```
 Like other types they can be made nullable.
-An example showing an edge case:
+An example showing an extreme case where everything is made nullable:
 ```js
 let foo:(uint32?)?:uint32? = null;
 ```